 relay CLI reference

-The client now covers bootstrap, deploys, controls, and admin work.
+The client covers bootstrap, diagnostics, deploys, auth, workspace sync, and admin work.

-relay.js already ships much more than a thin deploy command.
-It supports socket and HTTP transport, an interactive setup wizard, sync-based deploys, rollout inspection, rollback, app control, secrets, and buildpack plugin operations.
+relay.js ships well beyond a thin deploy command.
+It supports socket and HTTP transport, browser-based login, relay doctor diagnostics, workspace pull, sync-based deploys with .relayignore, cached manifests, and local workspace fingerprints, lane-aware targeting, rollout inspection, rollback, app control, secrets, and buildpack plugin operations.

 First local run